rabfulton/ChatGTK/README.md

     - **Read Aloud Provider**: choose between OpenAI TTS (`tts-1` / `tts-1-hd`) or audio-preview models (`gpt-4o-audio-preview`, `gpt-4o-mini-audio-preview`).
     - **Read Aloud prompt template**: for audio-preview models, customize the prompt used to instruct the model what to say.
 Use `{text}` as a placeholder for the response text.
 Default: `Please say the following verbatim in a New York accent: "{text}"`.
   - Available to supported OpenAI, Gemini, Grok, and Claude chat models via function/tool calling.
+  - To use the tools just ask your model "Write me a short poem and read it aloud".

 ## Screenshots